Poster Session Ageing, Health and Mortality

 4. Bayesian Estimation of Cure Rate from Survival Data of HIV/AIDS Patients under Anteretroviral TherapyKazeem Adeleke , Obafemi Awolowo University.

-5. Women's Experience of Child Death over the Life Course: A Global Demographic PerspectiveDiego Alburez-Gutierrez ; Emilio Zagheni, Max Planck Institute for demographic Research; Martin Kolk, Stockholm University.
+5. Women's Experience of Child Death over the Life Course: A Global Demographic PerspectiveDiego Alburez-Gutierrez , Max Planck Institute for Demographic Research (MPIDR); Emilio Zagheni, Max Planck Institute for Demographic Research (MPIDR); Martin Kolk, Stockholm University.

 6. Cancer Screening Attendance among Czech WomenAnna Altová , Charles University, Faculty of Science; Michala Lustigová, Charles University, Faculty of Science; National Institute of Public Health, Prague.